git/git-scm.com/ARCHITECTURE.md

 will get it on the site without waiting for the nightly run.

-Merges to the `master` branch on GitHub auto-deploy to Heroku, so unless you're doing something tricky you generally shouldn't need to manually deploy.
+Merges to the `main` branch on GitHub auto-deploy to Heroku, so unless you're doing something tricky you generally shouldn't need to manually deploy.